alpheios-project/documentation/development/offline-content.md

 And, because the user stories call for data for entire texts or languages to be able to be pre-cached for offline use, we need to introduce new data retrieval patterns for batch population of the local IndexedDB.

-We may also want to consider hybrid strategies, in which some data is either embedded directly within the texts, or supplied as accompanying data files for a text.
+We may also want to consider hybrid strategies.

+For text-specific data, some data might be embedded directly within the texts, or supplied as accompanying data files for a text.
 For example, morphology could be supplied in a condensed form directly in data attributes, and a new morphology adapter developed to retrieve the data directly from the text and transform it into the Homonym object.

+For certain resources, such as the indexed lexicon of short definitions referenced in Pattern B above, pre-caching an entire indexed copy of the resource locally in the IndexedDb might be appropriate, keeping index lookup business logic on the client.

-Either approach likely imposes workflow requiremenets for preprocessing texts and other resources to prepare for offline use.
+All approaches likely impose some workflow requirements for preprocessing texts and other resources to prepare for offline use.

 ### User Data